RomeoMe5/circulantGraphs/Output/Dimension 08/readme.md

 # ENG
 **Directories**

-**optimal circulant ring** - variations in the construction of ring search topologies
+**optimal circulant** - variations in the construction of  search topologies

 **Results of topologies with  nodes count 8**